boa-dev/boa/README.md

 Then simply clone this project and `cargo build`
 To develop on the web assembly side you can run `yarn serve` then go to `http://localhost:8080`

+#### VSCode and Dockerfile

+If you don't want to install everything on your machine, you can use the Dockerfile.
+Start VSCode in container mode (you may need the docker container plugin) and use the Dockerfile.

 #### Web Assembly

 This interpreter can be exposed to javascript!